Apple Messages for Business

 Apple has strict standards that all companies must abide by when using Business Chat, and you should also establish internal policies to ensure everything runs smoothly.
 Follow these best practices to create great customer experiences.

 Automate what you can to reduce costs

-The more routine, repetitive tasks you can automate, the more resources you can dedicate to more complex, higher-value issues.
-Fortunately, you can automate many actions, like collecting customer data, fulfilling orders, scheduling appointments, and answering FAQs with Apple Business Chat.
-As a result, your customers will get answers quicker and your agents won’t be overwhelmed with tickets that could’ve been solved by a bot.
+The more routine, repetitive tasks you can automate, the more resources you can dedicate to higher-value issues.
+Fortunately, you can automate many actions, like collecting customer data, fulfilling orders, scheduling appointments, and answering FAQs with iMessage Business Chat.
+As a result, your customers will get answers quicker, and your agents won’t be overwhelmed with tickets.

 Make it easy to collect key customer data